ssoper/jQuery-Plugin-Development/README.md

 * Don't force user to pass in options
 * Demo power of isFunction

+### Add more to callbacks
+* Pass additional information to a callback

 ### Improve plugin using onTimer
 * Runs continuously
 * Maintains low memory footprint